AdaCore/gnatstudio/docs/programmers_guide/intermodule_communication.rst

 Intermodule communication
 *************************

-As described above, GPS is organized into largely independent modules.
+As described above, GNAT Studio is organized into largely independent modules.
 For instance, the various views, browsers, help, vcs support,... are separate modules, that can either be loaded at startup or not.